2-packet/service-topbar/database/README.md

 Endpoint: `http://ip:port/search`

-This endpoint takes accepts no data and responds with all database rows.
+This endpoint accepts no data and responds with all database rows.

 >SERVER CODE:
 ```